 - Countless other decorative stitches, utility decorative stitches, satin stitches, and cross-stitch stitches!

-If these fancy stitch names mean nothing to you or you can’t see the picture well enough above, check out this visual Brother SE1900 stitch guide which will show you what they all look like.
+If these fancy stitch names mean nothing to you, or you can’t see the picture well enough above, check out this visual Brother SE1900 stitch guide.

 What’s a side cutter foot, and what is it good for?